maybites/TextureSharing/README.md

 3. Install the SpoutGL library via pip.

-4. Save preferences and close preferences.
+4. Once the SpoutGL library is installed, disable and reenable the addon.

-5. Restart Blender.
+5. Save and close preferences.

 ## Usage